aaw3/hackathon-SeatStock/README.md

 # hackathon-SeatStock
-Hackathon project to build and design a student ticket marketplace with safe transactions,
+Hackathon project to build and design a proof-of-concept student ticket marketplace with safe transactions.